lakokodave/hperSDK/tokenvm/README.md

 _In the world of Avalanche, we refer to short-lived, test Subnets as Devnets._

-To programaticaly deploy `tokenvm` to a distributed cluster of nodes running on your own custom network or on Fuji, check out this [doc](DEVNETS.md).
+To programaticaly deploy `tokenvm` to a distributed cluster of nodes running on your own custom network or on kaia block chain, check out this [doc](DEVNETS.md).

 ## Future Work
-_If you want to take the lead on any of these items, please [start a discussion](https://github.com/ava-labs/hypersdk/discussions) or reach out on the Avalanche Discord._
+_If you want to take the lead on any of these items, please [start a discussion](https://github.com/ava-labs/hypersdk/discussions) or reach out on the

 * Add more config options for determining which order books to store in-memory
 * Add option to CLI to fill up to some amount of an asset as long as it is